Ferryistaken/website/_posts/set-up-a-mobile-webdev-envirnomet-on-an-ipad-for-free/2020-07-18-set-up-a-mobile-webdev-envirnomet-on-an-ipad-for-free.markdown

 2. Option 2: [Working Copy](https://workingcopyapp.com/) <br>
 If you don't want to depend on having an internet connection, Working Copy is the best IDE, because it has a free version, it has seamless git integration, syntax highlighting and most importantly, you can continue to edit your files without a connection. <br>
 If you want to push the changes to the remote branch you will need the paid version to Working Copy, *and I promised a **free** way of coding on an ipad, but then again, in the last post I promised only rust widgets, what did you expect?*.
 Because of this in order to push the changes I just go on the github page and push them "manually". <br>
 The main flaw with Working Copy is that you cannot execute any code, so we need to use another app to do that.
-The best one that I found so far is [LibTerm](https://libterm.app/), which can be used to execute pyton code, and even *compile c code*.
+The best one that I found so far is [LibTerm](https://libterm.app/), which can be used to execute python code, and even *compile c code*.
 It also gives you a "shell", but of course it's limited to the application container. <br>
 To actually deploy the changes that you made you have to set up some sort of [CI/CD](https://en.wikipedia.org/wiki/CI/CD) system, so that as soon as you push you code your website updates. <br>

 ## My configuration